kdave/btrfs-progs/libbtrfsutil/README.md

 #### Creation

 `btrfs_util_create_subvolume()` creates a new subvolume at the given path.
-The subvolume can be created asynchronously and inherit from quota groups (qgroups).
+The subvolume can inherit from quota groups (qgroups).

 Qgroups to inherit are specified with a `struct btrfs_util_qgroup_inherit`, which is created by `btrfs_util_create_qgroup_inherit()` and freed by